-Oil Life: Shows an estimate of the oil's remaining useful life.
+Oil Life: Displays an estimate of the oil's remaining useful life.
 If REMAINING OIL LIFE 99% is displayed, that means 99% of the current oil life remains.

-When the remaining oil life is low, the CHANGE ENGINE OIL SOON message will appear on the display.
+When the remaining oil life is low. the CHANGE ENGINE OIL SOON message will appear on the display.
 The oil should be changed as soon as possible.
-See Engine Oil ▷ 249.
+See Engine Oil ⇒ 204.
 In addition to the engine oil life system monitoring the oil life, additional maintenance is recommended.
 See Maintenance

 The Oil Life display must be reset after each oil change.
 It will not reset itself.
-Do not reset the Oil Life display at any time other than when the oil has just been changed.
+Do not reset the Oil Life. display accidentally at any time other than when the oil has just been changed.
 It cannot be reset accurately until the next oil change.
-To reset the engine oil life system, press and hold ✓ for several seconds while the Oil Life display is active.
-See
+To reset the engine oil life system, press and hold √ for several seconds while the Oil Life display is active.
+See Engine Oil Life System ⇒ 206.